MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Deprecation of the CryptoWallet feature.** To improve end user experience, the CryptoWallet feature and the [CryptoWalletEnabled](/deployedge/microsoft-edge-policies#cryptowalletenabled) policy is deprecated.
 The [CryptoWalletEnabled](/deployedge/microsoft-edge-policies#cryptowalletenabled) policy will be obsolete in an upcoming release.

-### Site compatibilty impacting changes
+### Site compatibility impacting changes

 - **Deprecation of non-standard declarative shadow DOM serialization.** The prototype implementation, which shipped in 2020 and then updated in 2023, contained a method called `getInnerHTML()` that could be used to serialize DOM trees containing shadow roots.
-That part of the prototype was not standardized with the rest of the declarative shadow DOM, and has only recently reached spec consensus (for details, see [Github](https://github.com/whatwg/html/issues/8867).
+That part of the prototype wasn't standardized with the rest of the declarative shadow DOM, and has only recently reached spec consensus (for details, see [GitHub](https://github.com/whatwg/html/issues/8867).
 As part of that consensus, the shape of the `getInnerHTML` API changed.

 - **Deprecate the includeShadowRoots argument on DOMParser.** The `includeShadowRoots` argument was a never-standardized argument to the `DOMParser.parseFromString()` function, which was there to allow imperative parsing of HTML content that contains declarative shadow DOM.
-This was shipped as part of the initial shipment of declarative shadow DOM.
+This function was shipped as part of the initial shipment of declarative shadow DOM.
 Since the standards discussion rematerialized in 2023, the shape of DSD APIs changed, including this feature for imperative parsing.

   Now that a standardized version of this API, in the form of `setHTMLUnsafe()` and `parseHTMLUnsafe()` shipped, the non-standard `includeShadowRoots` argument needs to be deprecated and removed.
 All usage should shift accordingly: